q-highschool/project-2324-3-01-yumyum/README.md

 When new features have been coded, then I (scrum master) can deploy these to Firebase.

 The hosting URL of this project is: https://yumyum-01.firebaseapp.com/ or https://yumyum-01.web.app/.

+## Database and storage
+A quick note from me about the database and storage:

+I've used firestore since its really easy in use and setup, with the right knowledge...
+I have set it up in like less than an hour, so it's absolutely not designed for high use efficiency.
+Probably if you would benchmark it (how to benchmark? idk, sounds like a you problem), it would be terrifying, but yeah then just use a scale of the seventies or one that was used long long very long ago, then it probably will be pretty good.